retr0gr4d3/retr0gr4d3.github.io/README.md

 Not tried or tested, nor am I intrested in doing so but feel free to try: **iOS Version**

-The tool can be found [here](https://retr0gr4d3.github.io/FalloutShelterMod/).
+The tool can be found [NOT HERE](https://retr0gr4d3.github.io/FalloutShelterMod/).
-The tutorial can be found [here](https://retr0gr4d3.github.io/FSM_HELPER/).
+The tutorial can be found [NOT HERE](https://retr0gr4d3.github.io/FSM_HELPER/).